 Name badges are collected prior to each lecture and returned at the conclusion of Morning Tea.
 Programme/Membership Cards are distributed at the first lecture of the year.

 Young Arts and ADFAS in the Community Sponsorships and Donations

-We have finalised the Recording of the St Alban’s Chapel at The Southport School and the published record of this will be presented to the National Committee in March 2017.
-We continue to be involved in researching the history of the Schools of Arts/Mechanics Institutes in the Gold Coast area and to date have five of these posted on the national website.
+We have completed the Recording of the St Alban’s Chapel at The Southport School and the published record of this was presented to the National Committee in March 2017.
+We continue to be involved in researching the history of the Schools of Arts/Mechanics Institutes in the Gold Coast area and to date have several of these posted on the national website.